Bug report #295

 I suspect that it might be the problem of your Qt version - currently Qt4.1.4 is last stable version.
 Could you please try to upgrade to this version and let us know if things got better?

-#6 Updated by anonymous - almost 14 years ago
+#6 Updated by anonymous - about 15 years ago

 I built QT 4.1.4 from source and QGIS SVN b1705c17 (SVN r5886) against it.
 Still the problems I'm describing above apply - exactly the way I describe them.